CrispenGari/recipe-app/server/README.md

 1. authentication

-The authentication that we are going to be using here is `cookies` and `jwt`.
+The authentication that we are going to be using here is `jwt`.
 So the authentication routes will allow users to:

 - login `/auth/login` - `POST`
 - register `/auth/register` - `POST`